 Under state law, a plaintiff seeking to file suit over medical malpractice must file the lawsuit within two years of when the defendant physician provided negligent care.
 However, in some situations, this two-year filing period will not actually start until the date the plaintiff becomes aware that he or she suffered harm as a result of medical error.
 This “discovery rule” serves as an exception to the statute of limitations, which generally begins to run at the moment of the wrongful conduct.

 Additionally, the statute of repose for malpractice claims sets a maximum deadline of seven years after the date of injury for potential plaintiffs to file suit, regardless of when they actually discovered their injury.
 The only exception to this seven-year deadline is in cases involving a surgical tool or implement being left inside a patient’s body by a careless surgeon.

 Consult with an Altoona Medical Malpractice Attorney at Once

 In most medical malpractice cases, the opinion of a neutral medical expert provides the best evidence to support a claim.
 An Altoona medical malpractice lawyer could help ensure that you obtain the medical proof necessary to recover full compensation for your injuries.
-Contact us today to schedule a consultation with the attorneys at Marcus & Mack.
+Contact us at Marcus & Mack today to schedule a consultation with the attorneys.